add_tailor()

 When workflows don't contain a postprocessor that requires training,

-to train the preprocessor and model.
+argument to train the

-would leave no data
+to train the preprocessor and model would leave no data

-left to train the postprocessor with—if that were the case, workflows
+to train the postprocessor with—if that were the case, workflows

 would need to predict()